Skip to main content

 With the support of the Ministry of Public Health Thailand, we were designated by the Secretariat of the WHO FCTC to serve as the WHO FCTC Knowledge Hub for Article 5.3 to support implementation of the Convention’s obligation on protecting against tobacco industry interference.

-The COP7 requested the Convention Secretariat to establish a Knowledge Hub for Article 5.3 that coordinates the work of experts to develop international cooperation, including cooperation with other Knowledge Hubs, as appropriate, and with the Observatories; is responsive to regional economic groupings in the development of innovative ways to engage non-health sectors nationally, regionally and globally; assists Parties upon request in developing strategies to counter tobacco industry interference in bilateral, regional and global relations to promote global awareness of Article 5.3; supports Parties in developing strategies to counter the tobacco industry’s misleading information related to the WHO FCTC and tobacco control; and promotes mechanisms, including technical assistance and tools, to assist country-level implementation of Article 5.3.
+The COP7 requested the Convention Secretariat to establish a Knowledge Hub for Article 5.3 that coordinates the work of experts to develop international cooperation, including cooperation with other Knowledge Hubs, as appropriate, and with the Observatories.
+It is responsive to regional economic groupings in the development of innovative ways to engage non-health sectors nationally, regionally, and globally.
+It assists Parties upon request in developing strategies to counter tobacco industry interference in bilateral, regional, and global relations to promote global awareness of Article 5.3.
+It supports Parties in developing strategies to counter the tobacco industry’s misleading information related to the WHO FCTC and tobacco control.
+It promotes mechanisms, including technical assistance and tools, to assist country-level implementation of Article 5.3.